Dick Neal Sr.: Playing career

 Neal was born in Fencehouses and started his playing career at Dinnington Main Colliery Welfare, from where, in 1925, he joined Blackpool, then in the Football League Second Division.
 He made his debut, in the number 7 shirt, on 1 May 1926, at Sheffield Wednesday in the final league game of the season.
 Over the next five seasons his appearance and goal totals in the league were: 17/3, 24/6, 32/5, 7/2 and 4/1.
 He helped Blackpool to the title in 1930, their only championship to date.

 He spent the first half of the 1931–32 season at Derby County, and in February 1932, the Southampton Supporters' Club put up the funds to secure his transfer to replace Bert Jepson.
 Over the next few seasons he was rarely out of the side and was a model of consistency despite the team's failure to achieve anything of merit, finishing regularly in mid-table in Division Two.

 In 1937, after 177 appearances for Southampton, he moved on to Bristol City before finishing his career at Accrington Stanley.

-Family
+Personal life

 His son Dick Neal Jr. was a professional footballer who played as a half-back for Lincoln City and Birmingham City in the 1950s and 1960s, whilst his brother, Arthur, played briefly for Liverpool and Darlington.
 His brother-in-law was Freddie Gibson, who played as a goalkeeper for Hull City and Middlesbrough.